victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

 Our parameters for chunk sizes and what constitutes a "step" may be different from one another, and will likely change from project to project.
 If your mid-level and low-level steps clearly define a concrete path for achieving the top-level goals you set, then you're in good shape.
 Later on, evaluating the decision process that brought us to these mid-level and low-level goals enables us to bring our feedback loop full circle.

-## Automate your work
+## Automate Your Work

 ![Peanut butter and jelly sandwich robot](feedback-autorobot.png)

 I recently read a great article entitled [Manual Work is a Bug](https://queue.acm.org/detail.cfm?id=3197520).
 It discusses a process by which successful developers document and eventually automate their work.
 The beauty of this idea is in its simplicity.
 By writing down the things we do manually, we're able to correct and refine our processes.
 By refining our processes, we can more easily translate them into code snippets and scripts.
 With a collection of scripts that we can string together, we can automate our work.

 Automating work isn't only about saving time.
-It reduces haven't-had-my-coffee-yet errors, minimizes cognitive load allowing more room for creativity, and allows our processes to be repeatable across collaborators and projects.
-It help shorten our feedback loop by ensuring we aren't doing the same thing three times in three different ways.
+It reduces haven't-had-my-coffee-yet errors, minimizes cognitive load allowing more room for creativity, and allows our processes to be repeatable across projects.
+It helps shorten our feedback loop by ensuring we aren't doing the same thing three times in three different ways.

 We can begin to automate by starting our own personal wiki.
 If we build a habit of writing down every manual thing we do, no matter how basic it may seem at the time, we give ourselves more opportunities to spot patterns, and thus possible integrations and improvements.

 The first time we do something manually, we write out the steps.
 The second time, we follow the steps.
 This gives us the opportunity to correct and refine them based on what we've learned since the first time.
 Over successive iterations, we might replace parts of manual commands with variables; we might find handy snippets of bash scripts that automate just a part of our task.
 As long as we keep revising and improving our personal wiki, we're moving towards automation.

-## Block out time for code review
+## Block Out Time For Code Review

 ![Reviewing a peanut butter and jelly sandwich with a clipboard](cover_feedback-pbjreview.png)

 It's all too easy to commit messy code when we work alone.
 We think, _who's going to see it?
 I'll fix it later._ Each time that happens, though, we're building a habit.
 It's a bad one.

-Working alone means there's no one likely to give feedback on our commits when we're doing something that doesn't make sense, or that could be improved.
+Building solo means you often miss immediate feedback on your code when you're doing something that doesn't make sense, or that could be improved.
 Instead, we have to actively seek out opportunities to improve.
 Open source communities are amazing for this.
 There's a wealth of information available to us in terms of coding styles, examples of refactored code, and a smorgasbord of snippets that achieve that-thing-we-were-trying-to-do but in fewer lines.
 We can learn all we please, if we just block out the time to do it.

-Schedule your own code review at a time that makes sense for you and the project you're working on.
+Schedule your own code review at a time that makes sense for you and the product you're working on.
 This might be each time you finish a fix or feature, or at regular intervals daily or weekly.
 If you have someone who can help, book them.
 There are also a great many organizations that host chatrooms full of people happy to lend a hand: [freeCodeCamp](https://www.freecodecamp.org/) and the [OWASP Web Security Testing Guide](https://github.com/OWASP/wstg), to name a couple.

 Do some research on basic best practices for what you're working on.
 Set yourself a time limit though, and take what you read with a grain of salt.
 There's a lot of rabbit holes in that field.
 As a starting point, I'd recommend learning about DRY code, and watching [Uncle Bob demand professionalism in software development](https://www.youtube.com/watch?v=p0O1VVqRSK0&feature=youtu.be&t=330).